 - 30-pint daily moisture removal with coverage up to 2,000 sq. ft.

-- Most Efficient ENERGY STAR performance can help reduce utility costs.
+- ENERGY STAR performance can help reduce utility costs.

 - Convenient features like smart humidity display, multiple modes, drain hose, casters, timer, and auto shut-off.